 - Aug 4, 2014 - Aug 8, 2014

 - Aug 11, 2014 - Aug 15, 2014

 - Aug 25, 2014 - Aug 29, 2014

-Mount St Helens, Mt Rainier, Mt Adams and Mt Hood are all on the menu for this road tour through the central peaks of Oregon and Washington State.
+Mount St. Helens, Mount Rainier, Mount Adams and Mount Hood are all on the menu for this road tour through the central peaks of Oregon and Washington State.

-We begin near Mt.
-St Helens and then travel through Mount Rainier National Park.
+We begin near Mount St. Helens and then travel through Mount Rainier National Park.
 You can’t really believe that some of these roads are paved.
 They sneak up on to the shoulders of these massive peaks and make for good long climbs, stunning views and thrilling descents.
-Our route to the base of Mt Adams is a beautiful forest service road that takes us right to Tahklahk Lake for lunch.
+Our route to the base of Mount Adams is a beautiful forest service road that takes us right to Tahklahk Lake for lunch.
 Then down, down, down into the Columbia River Gorge for a lap around Mount Hood to finish the week.